cainam/home-cluster-deployment/ansible/README.md

 - Ansible example, deploy Gentoo with build: ANSIBLE_STDOUT_CALLBACK=yaml ansible-playbook -i inventory site.yml --tags=gentoo,emerge
 - remove claimRef to free PV: kubectl patch pv keycloak -p '{"spec":{"claimRef": null}}'
 - some variables are not part of the git repo, secrets which one has to define additionally like wifi WEP
+- gentoo_build and gentoo_binhost are usually assigned to the same host, but in case of recovery having two variables allows to disable build while configuring another available host as binhost

 Manage Registry:
 - remove from registry: # list_images.sh | grep keycloak | grep 19 | awk '{print $2" "$5}' | xargs delete_image.sh